kmac303/Visional-Glassy-Field/README.md

-Visional Glassy Field is a GLSL shader designed for Synesthesia Live, and is an adaptation of Abstract Glass Field created by Shane (Original GLSL: https://www.shadertoy.com/view/4ttGDH).
+Visional Glassy Field is a GLSL shader designed for Synesthesia Live, and is an adaptation of Abstract Glassy Field created by Shane (Original GLSL: https://www.shadertoy.com/view/4ttGDH).
 Aspects of the scene have been adjusted to utilize many of the Synesthesia Shader Format utilities to make the scene fully audio reactive.

 Demo video: https://www.youtube.com/watch?v=3HpyvFEv1yg